sassoftware/esp-connect/README.md

 The esp-connect package enables you to communicate with a SAS Event Stream Processing (ESP) server using Javascript objects.

+**NOTE** This version of esp-connect works with the ESP 7.1 server.

 ## Table of Contents

 * [Overview](#overview)